-After researching the best affordable exercise bikes on the market, we purchased a diverse selection of six for side by side testing and comparison.
+After researching the best affordable exercise bikes on the market, we purchased a diverse selection of eight for side by side testing and comparison.
 Our testers spent many hours spinning away the miles in our workout rooms, living rooms, and home offices to get a feel for the exercise quality of each model.
 Our testing process focused not only on performance but also on important details like the ease of setup/assembly, portability, comfort, user interface, and features of each bike.
 This article will go into more detail about how we tested each metric.

 In the affordable price range and with different styles of exercise bikes in our selection, the quality of workout varied significantly between the models we tested.
 Some were capable of a near gym-quality workout, while others provided light to moderate-intensity exercise.
 To assess the exercise quality of each stationary bike, we spent several hours test riding each model.
 By attempting to replicate the same high-intensity interval workout on each bike, our testers were able to determine what level and quality of exercise were possible on the different models.
 This workout routine was repeated on each model and provided a straightforward assessment of the performance differences and limitations between models and styles.
 The number of resistance settings, as well as the quality and range of the resistance, was also taken into account as well as exercise-specific features like preprogrammed workouts.
 For the smart bikes with connected features, we downloaded the compatible apps and tested those along with the bike to get a feel for them and their functionality.